Patel-Suchi/Qix/README.md

 HOW TO PLAY:

-- User the arrow keys to move around edges
+- Use the arrow keys to move around edges
 - Hold space and push to uncaptured space to start and continue an incursion
 - Move into an orange edge to finish your incursion